 Wood Slats

-Installing wood slats is one of the most attractive options for finishing out a basement wall without using drywall.
+Installing wood slats is one of the most attractive options for finishing a basement wall without using drywall.
 This style started with using salvaged slats from pallets but has morphed into using various materials for the slats.
 Today, the most common material used for this is wood laminate flooring.
 Wood laminate flooring systems interlock together fairly quickly, making them easy to install on the wall.
 They are much easier to work with than the old tongue-and-groove hardwood floors, providing a similar, attractive look.

 If wood flooring is to be used for a wood slat wall without drywall underneath it, it is a good idea to use one of the available thicker flooring options.
 A wall that is ½” to ¾” thick will be much stronger than one that is only ¼” thick.